gjuoun/Bigface_Color_Theme_jetbrains/README.md

 # Bigface Color Scheme

-A boy love a girl with her big face.
+A boy loves a girl with her big face.
 So he named this theme for her "Bigface".

 Now Bigface Color Theme supports WebStorm, PyChamr, Android Studio and IntelliJ.